Reading Time: 5 minutes

 As for companies that started out online, branching out into the physical world provides opportunities for loyal customers to deepen their relationships with these brands and creates another way for them to discover new customers.

 This is an especially taxing challenge for large enterprise brands who may have to juggle supporting local marketers with limited resources – be they a dealership or franchisee.
 Often these local marketers do not have the same marketing experience as those working at corporate headquarters.
-They execute their campaigns without much background in marketing while also dealing with human resources, bookkeeping, inventory and all the other headaches that come with running a business.
-On top of all this, they have limited resources and few marketing tools, marketing knowledge and personnel to work on marketing.
+They execute their campaigns without much background in marketing while also dealing with human resources, bookkeeping, inventory, and all the other headaches that come with running a business.
+On top of all this, they have limited resources and few marketing tools, marketing knowledge, and personnel to work on marketing.

 Supporting these local marketers is also a challenge for brand managers.
 They are also resource-strapped and often do not have enough to do all they need to accomplish.
 They may not have dedicated graphic designers for the approval of local affiliates’ designs.
 There’s a chance they also don’t have the campaign budget to produce all that they need and brand managers often don’t have dedicated staff to verify in-store compliance.

 For an enterprise brand manager to overcome these immense distributed marketing challenges and successfully implement their marketing strategy, communication with local marketers is key.
 Brand managers must encourage success at the local level and understand marketing from a local perspective.
 Those who have high local marketer satisfaction have an active dialogue with local marketers to better appreciate how they are struggling (sometimes via satisfaction surveys).
-These brand managers also invest in easy to use tools in process, design, and technology.
-The higher quality the communication is, the better the outcome.
+These brand managers also invest in easy-to-use tools in process, design, and technology.
+The higher quality of the communication is, the better the outcome.

 A brand manager’s job is to make local marketing easy for affiliates.
 In a distributed organization it takes a lot of stakeholders to run just a single campaign.
 Something as simple as printing up a poster to be hung in a storefront window may require input and approval from design, brand management, compliance, and local marketers.